dartmouthrobotics/multibags_to_csv/README.md

 ### Additional script
 ---
+This below does not require playing the bag and directly convert to .csv, e.g., each drone to separate .csv
-* running time converter script
+* running time converter script (old)
     * change the `path` inside `ConverterRuntime.py`
     * Note that the bag file contains `running_time` topic for computational time records.
     ```
     python ConverterRuntime.py
     ```
-* pose converter script
+* pose converter script (old)
     * change the `path` inside `ConvertertPosition.py`
     * Note that the bag file contains each agent position topic for pose.
     ```
     python ConvertertPosition.py
     ```
-* Single python script that can do all
+* Single python script that can do all (__new__)
     * change indiv-converter.yaml file first!
+    * no need to change param.yaml
-    * change PARAM_INTEREST
+    * change PARAM_INTEREST in `ConverterParams.py`
+    * give the -p as the folder where (multiple) bag is located
     ```
     python ConverterParams.py -p /mnt/mydrive/catabot_bag/barbados2024/test/test/
     ```